How PAUL BETTANY / THE VISION Can Solve Marvel's ROBERT DOWNEY Jr. Problem

-After all, why would a computer program change its voice, and delete its British accent no less, for the occasion of turning evil/going rogue?
+Now of course we also know James Spader will play the role of Ultron and director/writer Joss Whedon has suggested Spader’s role will be more than just voice work over a CGI Ultron, which leaves us with the problem of why would a computer program would change its voice, and delete its British accent no less, for the occasion of turning evil/going rogue?

-But then there were also those Avengers storyboard animatics that turned up earlier this week seemingly foreshadowing a once-written (if ultimately not used) dark turn by J.A.R.V.I.S.
+But then there were also those Avengers storyboard animatics that turned up last year seemingly foreshadowing a once-written (if ultimately not used) dark turn by J.A.R.V.I.S.

-Just the conjecture of one Senior Editor that thinks about these things more than is probably advisable (Hey, I got Khan right a few years back! )
+Here’s the conjecture of one Senior Editor that thinks about these things more than is probably advisable (Hey, I got Khan right a few years back!).

-So, before we begin, let’s remember a couple of key things that we know about Marvel’s The Avengers: Age of Ultron, or at least Whedon wants us to think we know.
+Let’s begin by reminding ourselves of a couple of key things that we know about Age of Ultron, or at least Whedon wants us to think we know.

 Two things stand out, straight from the mouth the writer/director/guru himself:

 1.)
-A theme of Marvel’s The Avengers: Age of Ultron is “Death, death and death.”
+A theme of the sequel is “Death, death and death.”

 2.)
-In an April early interview, asked what threat they’ll face in the sequel Whedon responded cryptically – “Themselves.
+In an early interview last year, asked what threat they’ll face in the sequel Whedon responded cryptically – “Themselves.
 We're all our own worst enemy."

 And thus we begin our speculative plot coverage of Marvel’s The Avengers: Age of Ultron.

-These Avengers protocols only exist as computer models, however, and maybe Stark even thinks he destroyed them ala his legion of armors in Iron Man 3.
+These Avengers protocols only exist as computer models, however, and maybe Stark even thinks he destroyed them ala his legion of armors at the conclusion of Iron Man 3.
 But the program somehow survives and takes on nefarious sentience -- sort of J.A.R.V.I.S.’s evil (fraternal) twin brother.

 This, combined with every single S.H.I.E.L.D. secret Stark pirated from their Helicarrier computer in The Avengers (remember that?), serves as the genesis of Ultron; something created to take out the Avengers if necessary, that knows everything S.H.I.E.L.D. knows, and now with a body pieced together from the various armors.